InternetHealthReport/devops/documentation/decision-record.md

 - **Cons**:

     - DockerHub is the default registry for all docker clients, all image pulls target it.
-If ghcr.io is used, users will have to either:
+If ghcr.io is used, users will have to:
-        1. reconfigure their Docker client to pull from ghcr.io
+        1. login to ghcr.io locally `docker login ghcr.io`
-        2. or, specify full registry address when using IHR containers, eg:
+        2. specify full registry address when using IHR containers, eg:

     ```
     docker pull ghcr.io/internethealthreport/python:3.8-ihr